SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 #### TODO .. to traveling waves ...

 [@Bringuier99]

+Statistical dependencies in the responses of sensory neurons govern both the amount of stimulus information conveyed and the means by which downstream neurons can extract it.
+This is put in evidenceby analysing the functional significance of correlated firing in a complete population of macaque parasol retinal ganglion cells using a model of multi-neuron spike responses [@doi:10.1038/nature07140].
+This show precise spatio-temporal differences in this recurrently connected assembly.
+The different aspects of information in the data are evaluated by a decoding strategy highlighting the role of correlations.
+A similar dataset used in [@doi:10.1016/j.neuron.2005.03.026, @doi:10.1038/nature04701] is available from M. Berry's lab [@url:https://dataspace.princeton.edu/handle/88435/dsp015425kd84r].

 The stimulus-evoked population response in visual cortex of awake monkey is a propagating wave